coolsd/yiimp-1/README.md

 ## Install script for yiimp on Ubuntu 16.04

+USE THIS SCRIPT ON FRESH INSTALL UBUNTU 16.04 !

 Connect on your VPS =>
 - adduser pool
 - adduser pool sudo